aospapp/aosp/system/chre/chpp/QUICKSTART.md

 1. Call chppWorkThreadStop() to stop the main worker thread.
 1. Call the layers’ deinitialization functions, chppTransportDeinit and chppAppDeinit (in any order)
-1. Deallocate the transportContext, appContext, and the platform-specific linkParams structs
+1. Deallocate the transportContext, appContext, and the linkContext structs

 ### 1. Single-threaded systems